Desford: Manors

 At Lindridge about 1 mi north of the town is a rectangular moat up to 13 yd wide enclosing an area about 115 yd by 127 yd.
 In the 19th century it was temporarily drained and six early 14th century pottery vessels were found.
 A building such as a manor house is likely to have stood on the island created by the moat.
 The moat is a scheduled monument.

-In 1261, the manor of Desford was held by Simon De Montfort until he was killed at the Battle of Evesham in 1265.
-All his lands, which included Desford, were then given by Henry III to his own son, Edmund Grouchback, who was Earl of Lancaster until his death in 1297.
+In 1261, the manor of Desford was held by Simon de Montfort until he was killed at the Battle of Evesham in 1265.
+All his lands, which included Desford, were then given by Henry III to his own son, Edmund Crouchback, who was Earl of Lancaster until his death in 1297.

 The Old Hall or Old Manor House in Desford High Street is a gable-roofed building with an irregular front of four bays, dating from about 1600 or a few years thereafter.
 It is built of brick in English bond with stone quoins and has a timber frame.
 The house has a two-storeyed porch whose upper storey is jettied.
 Attached to the house is an early 18th-century service wing built of brick in Flemish bond.
 The Manor House and its attached buildings are Grade II* listed buildings.